MLInsightLab/MLInsightLab/README.md

 1. **JupyterHub**:
    - Interactive, multi-user JupyterLab environment.
-   - Automatically integrated with the other services in this platform.
+   - Automatically integrated with the other services in this platform (particularly MLFlow and Dask).

 2. **MLFlow**:
    - Experiment tracking and machine learning model registry.
    - Stores experiment artifacts and metadata for reproducibility and model management.
+   - Enables models to be easily served to the API hub.
+   - All users with the role of admin or data scientist have unilateral access to the MLFlow instance, enabling easy collaboration amongst the entire team.

 3. **Dask**:
    - Python-native distributed computing framework for parallel computing.